-You don't have to be a professional photographer to get good shots or footage of your study abroad experience.
+You don't have to be a professional photographer to get good shots of your experiences on campus and abroad.
 These tips from professionals can help!

 - Be polite: When photographing people, always make sure to get their permission first.
 When in a busy public place with many people, use your best judgment – always err on the side of caution and courtesy.